Valentin0709/valentin0709.github.io/index.md

 $$\sum_{i=1}^{15} \begin{pmatrix} 30  \\ 2i \\ \end{pmatrix} \times C_i = 1697385471210$$

 That’s a big number isn’t it?
+Considering that the aptamer tehnology relies on identifying an RNA fold with a complementary shape to our antigen of interest, this calculation higlights that the odds to find one are pretty big.